influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/users-and-permissions/introduction-to-auth.md

 ---
-title: Overview of authorization in InfluxDB Enterprise
+title: Introduction to authorization in InfluxDB Enterprise
 description: >
   Learn the basics of managing users and permissions in InfluxDB Enterprise.
 menu:
   enterprise_influxdb_1_9:
-    name: Overview of authorization
+    name: Introduction to authorization
     parent: Manage users and permissions
 weight: 30
 related: